SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 ```

-We can use any of the following line to locate the _testclass_ elements.
+We can use any of the following lines to locate the _testclass_ elements.

 ```
 testClassOne := driver findElementByClassName: 'testclass1'.